Eel River (California): Recreation

-The four forks of the Eel and their tributaries provide many opportunities for whitewater kayaking and rafting on their upper sections.
+The four forks of the Eel and their tributaries provide opportunities for whitewater kayaking and rafting on their upper sections.
 There is a 12 mi class IV–V run between the Scott and Van Arsdale dams.
 A popular run is from Dos Rios to Alderpoint with Class II–III rapids, taking three to four days to run, depending on how many side tributaries are explored.
 From Alderpoint to Eel Rock is a class I–II float during June, with many beaches suitable for camping.
 Below Eel Rock the ocean winds make boating difficult starting in the early afternoon.

 The South Fork is a class III–IV run in its upper section between Branscomb and Cummings, with a waterfall that needs to be portaged.
 After the South Fork turns due north at Cummings it is mainly a class II–III, changing mostly to a class II run below Piercy.
 The Middle Eel has a good run from the confluence with the Black Butte River to Coal Miners Falls, which is portaged by all but experts.
 The Van Duzen River also has some class II–III runs beginning below Goat Rock.
 The North Fork is the most pristine of the tributaries, but is difficult to enter because of its remote location.
 There is a Class III run in the reach between Hulls Creek and Mina Road.

 There are also many miles of river suitable for flatwater boating in the downstream sections of both the mainstem Eel and the South Fork.
 Humboldt Redwoods State Park leads paddle trips along that stretch of the river.
 There is good fishing for Chinook salmon and steelhead in the lower river, and rainbow trout are found above Lake Pillsbury.
 Introduced pikeminnow, in conjunction with the diminished flows due to the Potter Valley Project water diversion, have taken a significant toll on the native fish population below Van Arsdale Dam.
 The river can be closed to fishing in some years after October 1 if flows are insufficient for migrating salmon and steelhead.

 The Eel River watershed includes Admiral William Standley State Recreation Area, Smithe Redwoods State Recreation Area, Standish-Hickey State Recreation Area, Humboldt Redwoods State Park, Richardson Grove State Park, Six Rivers National Forest, and Mendocino National Forest, which are popular for camping and hiking.
-There is wilderness camping above Lake Pillsbury on both branches, the Rice Fork and Eel River, (also known as South Eel because it is south of the lake), which have plenty of swimming holes and camp sites.
+There is wilderness camping above Lake Pillsbury on both branches, the Rice Fork and Eel River, (also known as South Eel because it is south of the lake), which have numerous swimming holes and camp sites.
 The Eel River Canyon Preserve includes the Grand Canyon of the Eel River which is home to dozens of endangered species and rare wildlife.
 The park will include the proposed Great Redwood Trail.